 Driving and allergic rhinitis

-The media has published copious amounts of articles which discuss the dangers of taking hayfever and allergic rhinitis medication whilst driving so should you be worried?
-1
+The media has published copious amounts of articles which discuss the possible dangers of taking hayfever and allergic rhinitis medication whilst driving.
+So, what should you do to tackle this problem?1

 Well, the key is to read the accompanying leaflet first and if the medication has side effects that include drowsiness, sickness and headaches, it's obviously best avoided if you plan to go for a drive.
 Also, anything that interrupts your reaction time, vision or hearing will also interrupt your driving ability so should not be taken if you plan to drive.